 Proposed projects must:

-- Bring together researchers with divergent ideological orientations, perspectives, and/or methodological priors to deepen our understanding and suggest ways forward on areas where debate is stagnant and/or polarized.
+- Bring together experts with divergent ideological orientations, perspectives, and/or methodological priors to deepen our understanding and suggest ways forward on areas where debate is stagnant and/or polarized.

 - Share their research and findings with policy makers, stakeholders, and the general public.

 RPCI applications must include the following components: